lashleykeith/CoinProject/README.md

 - Then install nginx using the following commands
 - `sudo apt update -y` `sudo apt install nginx` `sudo systemctl start nginx`
+- Open up the default document in nginx `sudo vi /etc/nginx/sites-available/default ` you will see a document that looks like this.